George Hunt (artist): Career as an artist

 In 1993, Hunt painted a piece titled "I Am A Man" as a tribute to the 1968 sanitation worker’s strike in Memphis, TN.
-The work now hangs in the National Museum of Civil Rights.
-No. 2 in the "I am a Man" series is part of the Melvin Holmes Collection of African American Art, in San Francisco.
+A print of that painting now hangs in the National Museum of Civil Rights.

-Hunt and Drinkard had great success showing his work at the New York Art Expo in 1995, 1996, 1997 and 1998.
+Hunt and Drinkard expanded his reputation with showings of his work at the New York Black Art Expo in 1995, 1996, 1997 and 1998.

 Hunt was commissioned to paint something for the Little Rock Central High School National historic site.
 His “America Cares/Little Rock Nine,” created in 1997, became a U.S. Postage Stamp in 2005 as part of a set called “To Form A More Perfect Union.”

 In 1998, he was selected to be the featured artist for the Rock & Roll Hall of Fame Museum’s American Music Master’s annual conference.

-In 1998, Hunt painted a "Blues Greats" portrait gallery for the Horseshoe Tunica casino.
-The 26 paintings in that collection are now permanently on display in an exhibit titled "Mississippi Bluesmen" at the Gateway to the Blues Museum in Tunica, Mississippi.
+In 1998, Hunt was commissioned by curator David Simmons to paint portraits of 26 Blues Legends for the Blues & Legends Hall of Fame Museum in Robinsonville, Mississippi.
+Those paintings are now on permanently display at the Gateway to the Blues Museum in Tunica, Mississippi.

 In 2002, the U.S. Congress declared 2003 the "Year of the Blues."
 Hunt was designated the Official Artist for the celebration and he created a new set of pieces for a national tour.
 The exhibit of 26 paintings was called "Conjurating the Blues, The High Cotton Tour."
 It depicted the history of blues music in America.
 The title painting hung in the Radio City Music Hall in New York during the opening show.
 Hunt was featured in many segments of the 13-part "Year of the Blues" PBS radio series, produced by the Experience Music Project, telling stories of his experience with blues music.
 Later in 2003, the Blues Foundation recognized his contribution with a "Keeping the Blues Alive" award.

 In 2005, Hunt was selected as the artist for the New Orleans Jazz & Heritage Festival Congo Square poster.
 During the festival his work was exhibited at the Stella Jones Gallery and the Ogden Museum of Southern Art.

 His vivid body of portraiture includes depictions of Sonny Boy Williamson, Furry Lewis, Howlin' Wolf, Blind Lemon Jefferson and other legendary Blues musicians.